Reference guide

 --keep-com Preserve the comments of the read names of the input FASTQ file(s)

---no-output Don't output any sequences (output statistics only)
+--no-output Don't output any sequences

 --no-outb Don't output final barcode sequences